cam-odell/cam-odell/README.md

 - 👋 Hi, I’m @cam-odell
 - 👀 I’m interested in Python, C++, R Programming, SQL, Tableau
-- 💞️ I’m looking to collaborate on any projects related to learning data analytics and data science
+- 💞️ I’m looking to collaborate on any projects related to data analytics and data science
 - 📫 How to reach me ... cam.c.odell@protonmail.com/ccomfb@umkc.edu

 <!---